jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 When you start reading about OCaml, you'll often come across Jane Street.
-They are one of the largest production users of the language and they did $8 trillion dollars of trading in 2018, and all of that used software written in OCaml.
+They are one of the largest production users of the language and in 2018 about $8 trillion dollars passed through their system, and all of that used software written in OCaml.

 :::